 - Enhanced Attribution: Our Enhanced Attribution model not only enables marketers to objectively measure marketing performance, but also take advantage of our platform’s predictive analytics capabilities.
 Marketers can test multiple “what if?” scenarios to understand optimal budget allocation at the channel and sub-channel levels in order to achieve a specific goal.

-- TrueAttribution: The most sophisticated algorithmic MTA model, TrueAttribution’s multi-dimensional modeling technique models for every dimension of every touchpoint before assigning fractional credit.
+- TrueAttribution: The most sophisticated algorithmic multi-touch attribution model, TrueAttribution’s multi-dimensional modeling technique models for every dimension of every touchpoint before assigning fractional credit.
 Not only can marketers use this model to objective measure marketing performance, but they can also use our scenario planning interface to predict outcomes at the most tactical levels of their marketing and media plans.
 That means, not only can they understand optimal budget allocation at the channel and sub-channel levels, but also the most granular levels like keyword, placement and creative.

 Which Model is Best for You?